databrickslabs/dbignite/README.md

   c.claim.item.productOrService.coding.code as procedure_code,
   c.claim.item.productOrService.coding.system as procedure_coding_system
-from (select bundleUUID, explode(Patient) as patient from hls_dev.default.patient) p --all patient information inner join (select bundleUUID, explode(claim) as claim from hls_dev.default.claim) c --all conditions from that patient
+from (select bundleUUID, explode(Patient) as patient from hls_dev.default.patient) p --all patient information inner join (select bundleUUID, explode(claim) as claim from hls_dev.default.claim) c --all claims from that patient
     on p.bundleUUID = c.bundleUUID --Only show records that were bundled together limit 100
 ```